ritikagr061/Task-Tracker-app/README.md

 Task tracker app in React is a web application built using the React JavaScript library that allows users to create, manage, and track their tasks or to-do lists.
 It provides a user interface where users can input tasks, mark them as complete, and organize them in various ways.

-Here are some key features typically found in a task tracker app built with React:
+Here are some key features built in the task tracker app built with React:

     1)Task Creation: Users can enter new tasks into the app, specifying details such as task name and any additional notes.